- Introduction to Balsamiq Wireframes for Desktop

 Managing Images and Other Assets

-As with the Mockups view, the Assets view has a context menu that you can open by right-clicking in the navigator or using the drop-down arrow.
-This allows you to rename, delete, update, or download your images and other assets.
+As with the wireframes view, the Assets view has a context menu that you can open by right-clicking in the navigator or using the drop-down arrow.
+This allows you to rename, cut, copy, download, update or delete your images and other assets.

 Renaming assets using the context menu will change the name of the asset in your project.
 It will not affect the original file, as the asset is a copy that has been added to your project.
-Renamed images will get updated in your mockups, so you don't need to update them manually.
+Renamed images will get updated in your wireframes, so you don't need to update them manually.

 Saving Assets from Your Project to Your Computer